-Here’s the ultimate guide to making your own darling homemade scarecrow mason jars – a wonderful addition to your fall or Halloween decor!
+Here’s the ultimate guide and step-by-step tutorial on how to make your own DIY scarecrow painted mason jars – a wonderful addition to your fall or Halloween decor!

 I’m so excited because today, I’m sharing with you my newest DIY fall craft tutorial: scarecrow mason jars!